The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Green |

-In DAW Mixer mode, the third encoder row controls Pan for the current track bank.
+In DAW Mixer mode, the encoders can control Pan for the current track bank.

 When you move a Pan encoder, the screen shows you the track name and Pan position, L for Left, C for Centre and R for right.